azsk/AzTS-docs/01-Setup and getting started/README.md

 |Function Name|Description|
 |----|----|
-|ATS_1_SubscriptionInvProcessor| Responsible to fetch details about all the subscriptions that has been granted access as Reader using central MI.
+|ATS_1_SubscriptionInvProcessor| Responsible to fetch details about all the subscriptions that have been granted access as Reader using central MI.
 All these subscriptions will be fetched by the job and persisted into LA.
-These subscriptions are scanned automatically by the consecutive jobs.
+These subscriptions are scanned automatically by consecutive jobs.
 |ATS_2_BaselineControlsInvProcessor| Responsible to push baseline controls metadata to LA and storage account
 |ATS_3_SubscriptionRBACProcessor| Collects RBAC details of subscription to be scanned.
 RBAC collected is used to scan the control like "Azure_Subscription_AuthZ_Dont_Use_NonAD_Identities"
 |ATS_4_WorkItemScheduler|  Responsible to queue up subscriptions as workitems for scanning.
 It also reconciles the errored subscriptions through retries in the end.
-By default it would retry to scan for 5 times for each error subscription.
+By default, it would retry to scan 5 times for each error subscription.
 If there is nothing to process for the day, it would simply ignore the run.
 |ATS_5_MGTreeProcessor| Responsible to fetch details about all the management group that has been granted access as Reader using central MI.
-All these management group will be fetched by the job and persisted into LA.
+All these management groups will be fetched by the job and persisted into LA.
 This function is disabled by default.
 To enable this function, you need to add/update ` FeatureManagement__ManagementGroups : true ` and `ManagementGroupConfigurations__ManagementGroupId : <Root_Management_Group_id> ` application setting on Azure Portal.
 To update settings, go to your App Service --> Configuration --> New application settings --> Save after adding/updating the setting.

  **2.b.
 WorkItemProcessor Functions:**